rdelbru/SIREn/siren-solr/README.txt

 This file was written by Renaud Delbru <renaud.delbru@deri.org> for SIREn.

-Copyright (c) 2010, 2011
+Copyright (c) 2009-2011 Sindice Limited.
+All Rights Reserved.
-Renaud Delbru,
-Digital Enterprise Research Institute,
-National University of Ireland, Galway.
-All rights reserved.